 The 64-year-old Cedar Avenue resident — with more than 40 years experience in the information technology sector working for companies such as IBM, Microsoft and Citigroup — said his background would help restore positive discussion between opposing views on the council.

-With Republican Patricia Connolly bowing out of November's race and Conservative Party member Don Grasso unsure if he'll run for re-election, there will be new blood on the council regardless which party scores the two seats this fall.
+With Republican Patricia Connolly of November's race and Conservative Party member Don Grasso unsure if he'll run for re-election, there will be new blood on the council regardless which party scores the two seats this fall.

 Both Connolly and Grasso, who recently left the Republican Party, have routinely butted heads with the council's four Democrats and Mayor George Dempsey.
 GOP leaders recently have distanced themselves from their former candidates and say they are looking for fresh faces to re-establish a working relationship with the majority party.